sebinxavi/ec2-cost-optimization-using-lambda/README.md

 # EC2 Cost Optimization Using AWS Lambda Function

 Using the lambda function with python code, we will be able to shut down the EC2-instances automatically.
-The python code that can be executed automatically using the aws cloudwatch rules is provided below.
+The python code that can be executed automatically using the aws cloudwatch rules has been provided below.

 ## General Information